YellowGregs/OtakuNexus/README.md

 # OtakuNexus - Free Anime Website

-OtakuNexus is a simple anime streaming website where you can watch your favorite anime episodes online.
+OtakuNexus is a simple HTML anime streaming website where you can watch your favorite anime episodes online.

 ## Features